 Reading a book per week requires discipline.
 So if reading 52 books in a year is too much for you, try reading 26 books in a year, or a book per month.
 Make your challenge personal and always make sure you’re pushing yourself out of your comfort zone.

 My goal for the challenge was simple...I wanted people to read more.
 That’s all.
 Reading is SO important and if you’re looking to change your life you need to start reading more.

 I went to the library A LOT.
 I would reserve what I wanted to read online and when my books were ready, I received an email to pick them up, and for books that I wanted to own, I would purchase them online.
 Be sure to take advantage of your local library, but if you want to add books to your home library you can purchase inexpensive books at Amazon.

-As my little gift to you, I created a list of all the books I read in 2014 if you need book suggestions this is a good list to start with.
+As my little gift to you, I created a list of all the books I’ve read or plan to read. if you need book suggestions this is a great list to start with.

 What are you reading this year?
 How many books are you planning to read in 2015?